Skip to content

 POCT Recertification and Training Documents

-Recertification is due every two years, this is completed via learning hub for the following equipment.
+Recertification is due every two years to maintain your access.
 You should be notified via email when you are due to expire, please remember to check your emails.
+The glucose meter will remind you on screen when you log in.

 INR Coaguchek Meter